 High quality teaching that is appropriately differentiated for individual children is the first step in responding to possible special educational needs.
 Progress is also reviewed every term using a variety of assessments and this data is analysed with members of the senior leadership team (SLT), Phase Leaders and teachers to review individual pupil progress and shape teaching that plans for their next small steps.
 It is crucial that we identify these needs early.

 We believe that good communication between parents/ guardians and staff is essential so that parents can share their knowledge and expertise about their child.
 We will always contact parents if we have a concern that a child may have a special educational need.

-We work closely with children with SEN and their parents to agree outcomes and how we will all work towards these, and then to review progress.
+We work closely with children with SEN and their parents to agree outcomes.
+The Individual Education Plan (IEP) is an important document that will be shared with.
+The IEP outlines additional support your child receives, sets outcomes and how we will all work towards achieving these, and then to review progress.
 We do this in a variety of ways, depending on the need, through: termly meetings (long term), parent evening meetings, using a home/school diary or scheduled phone calls or meetings.
 The insight of parents and children themselves are also a necessary part of the assessment and planning process.
 Wherever possible, parents are involved in any strategies instigated, and we aim to support parents with their child’s difficulties if necessary.

 We offer a broad and balanced curriculum for all children and young people including those with SEN. Details are published on the school website.